hun-nemethpeter/cpp-reflector-mini/Proposal.md

                           // you can get one from a compiler generated Decl class
                           // it has copy ctor
   };
-  constexpr ArrayDriver(const ClassDecl& fromClassDecl, const ClassDecl& toClassDecl) {
+  constexpr SoADriver(const ClassDecl& fromClassDecl, const ClassDecl& toClassDecl) {
     class_name = toClassDecl.getTypeName();
     for (auto& field : fromClassDecl.fields())